 Gopher Snake

-Reptiles are ectothermic and cannot control their own body temperatures.
-Because of this they will often be found laying in the sunlight to warm themselves so they may be more active.
+Reptiles are ectothermic and cannot control their body temperatures.
+Because of this, they will often be found lying in the sunlight to warm themselves so they may be more active.

 Gopher Snake Fast Facts